IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

-# Conda, Snakemake, and Apptainer reference
+# Conda, Snakemake, Nextflow, nf-core, and Apptainer reference

 This guide complements Classes 2 and 4 with the command-level material from the earlier ClusterDocs site.